alaister/next-supabase-edge-auth-demo/README.md

 Cookies are kept in sync by the browser across tabs, and there is little chance two refreshes will occur at exactly the same time because we're not refreshing on a timer, so the user should remain logged in for a long time.

+Take a look at [lib/supabase.ts](lib/supabase.ts) to see how things work.

 ## Caveats/Todos

 1. Does not yet support auth on dynamic paths